TheWitness2020/MisakaMikotoCube_VR/README.md

 This is basically all that you'll see!

-First Unity app ever made by myself, so leaving my marks here to celebrate this symbolic moment lel
+...That's really it here, this is the first Unity app ever made by myself, so I'm leaving my marks here to celebrate this symbolic moment lel

 ***btw, Misaka Mikoto best girl <3***